Wombarra is an Aboriginal word for ‘black duck’

 Coffee, tea or milkshake after the swim?

 There is nothing for a cuppa in Wombarra itself.
-So you have two options if desperate after your dip:
+So you may have to go back south and try the new places in Coledale, or even back to Austinmer.

 A couple of kilometres north there is